21 Amazing Fluffy Animals in the World

 Image Source: Wikimedia

-The baby arctic fox has a length of about 46 to 68 cm.
-It is found near Arctic Circle and this cute little furry fox is also known as Arctic Fox.
-It can be white, brown, or even bluish-gray colored.
+The baby arctic fox is one of the camouflaged animals that has a length of about 46 to 68 cm.
+It is found near the Arctic Circle and this cute little furry fox is also known as the Arctic Fox.
+These animals with small ears can be white, brown, or even bluish-gray colored.
 They have to tolerate the winter temperature which can be as low as negative 94 degrees Fahrenheit and hence they are listed as one of the most incredible winter animals in the world.
-So to maintain their body tepid they have thick, fluffy fur.
+So to maintain their body they have thick, fluffy fur.
 To preserve the heat they have short legs and snouts.
 It has a long, fluffy tail that acts like a coverlet.
 It wraps its tail around the body while sleeping to stay warm.

 Arctic Fox